deysitirado36/Latin102/composition2.md

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

-Dicitur Herculem ad immortalitatam estortum esse,
+Dicitur Herculem ad immortalitatam ortum esse,

 > Deianira se interfecit.